Maintenance and Preservation of Organisms

 Strains can be maintained by periodically preparing a fresh culture from the previous stock culture.
 The culture medium, the storage temperature, and the time interval at which the transfers are made vary with the species and must be ascertained beforehand.
 The temperature and the type of medium chosen should support a slow rather than a rapid rate of growth so that the time interval between transfers can be as long as possible.
 Many of the more common heterotrophs remain viable for several weeks or months on a medium like nutrient agar.

 The transfer method has the disadvantage of failing to prevent changes in the characteristics of a strain due to the development of variants and mutants.

-Pure cultures can be successfully stored at 0-4°C either in refrigerators or in cold-rooms.
-This method is applied for short duration (2-3 weeks for bacteria and 3-4 months for fungi) because the metabolic activities of the microorganisms are greatly slowed down but not stopped.
-Thus their growth continue slowly, nutrients are utilized and waste products released in medium.
-This results in, finally, the death of the microbes after sometime.
+Pure cultures can be successfully stored at 0-4°C either in refrigerators or in cold rooms.
+This method is applied for a short duration (2-3 weeks for bacteria and 3-4 months for fungi) because the metabolic activities of the microorganisms are greatly slowed down but not stopped.
+Thus their growth continue slowly, nutrients are utilized and waste products are released into medium.
+This results in, finally, the death of the microbes after some time.